angrycarrots/optfolio/README.md

 - **Export Capabilities**: Results export to CSV, Excel, and JSON formats
 - **Stock Basket Management**: Create, manage, and analyze collections of stocks/ETFs
 - **Interactive Dashboard**: Multi-page Streamlit interface with basket configuration

+### Limitations
+- Survivor bias - does not easily have the capability of backtest universe selection (coming soon)

 ## Installation